CS 477: Advanced User Interfaces

 Late work:

 No late work will be accepted.
 Unless otherwise noted, all assigned work is due at the beginning of class on the date they are due!
-Programming assignments will usually be collected electronically.
+Programming assignments will usually be collected electronically in some way.
 If your program is incomplete or won't compile, you should still upload it, prefaced by a detailed explanation of exactly what works and what doesn't, where you think you went wrong, and any other information that might help me give you partial credit.

 Grade Challenges: